 The Canon EOS R is a full-frame mirrorless camera with a fully-articulated screen that you can tilt and flip based on the image you're trying to capture.
 It's very well-built, and it takes pictures with amazing image quality.
 Also, its excellent photo autofocus system helps keep moving subjects in focus.
 It also has decent video quality when you record in 4k and FHD, though it struggles a bit to capture clear footage in low-light settings.

-The Canon EOS R is good for travel photography.
+The Canon R is good for travel photography.
 This well-built camera takes clear, detailed images that are mostly free of visual noise.
-Its excellent autofocus system helps keep moving subjects in focus, too.
+Its autofocus system is good overall, though it can struggle a bit more when tracking moving subjects or in busier settings.
 Unfortunately, it's a bit bulky and heavy, so it may not fit easily into your bag.

 The Canon EOS R is great for landscape photography.
-This well-built camera may be a bit heavy, but it's still pretty easy-to-use.
-It also has excellent image quality, so your photos are sharp, detailed, and free of visual noise.
-That said, its lens has some light falloff, so the edges of your image may appear a bit darker than the center.
+This well-built camera may be a bit heavy, but it's still pretty easy to use.
+It also has excellent image quality, so photos look sharp, detailed, and free of visual noise.
+It isn't the most portable option for long hikes, however.

-The Canon EOS R is good for sport and wildlife photography.
-It takes clear, sharp images, and its autofocus system helps keep track of fast-moving subjects.
-Unfortunately, it doesn't have a very high continuous shooting speed, and its buffer takes a bit of time to empty, so it's not really ideal for burst photography.
+The Canon R is decent for sport and wildlife photography.
+It takes clear, sharp images.
+Its autofocus system is good overall but struggles to track fast-moving subjects.
+Unfortunately, it doesn't have the fastest continuous shooting speed, and its buffer takes a bit of time to empty, so it's not really ideal for burst photography.

-The Canon EOS R is very good for studio video.
+The Canon R is great for studio video.
 Video quality is great in 4k and decent in FHD when shooting in controlled lighting conditions, but it struggles a bit to capture sharp video if you're filming in low-light settings.
 On the upside, its video autofocus system can help keep moving subjects in focus.
-It also has lots of inputs for hooking up additional accessories like headphones or a microphone.
+It also has many inputs for hooking up additional accessories like headphones or a microphone.

-The Canon EOS R is poor for action video.
+The Canon R isn't intended for action video.
 This bulky camera isn't very easy to bring with you on the go, and it can't really be mounted on a helmet.
 It isn't waterproof, so you can't really use it in the elements, either.
 It has decent overall video quality in 4k and FHD, but there may be some visible noise, especially if you're recording in low-light settings.

 The Canon EOS R comes in 'Black'.
 We tested the variant with the RF 24-105mm F4-7.1 is STM lens, and you can see the label for the model we tested here.